michlee1337/practice/README.md

     2. Unnecessary work (avoid)
     3. Repeated work (caches)

-# Heuristics for Solution Design (under Step 3)
+# Heuristics for Solution Design
+- Getting the gist of it
   - what is the key variable?
   - can you draw it out? do a few and see if you can find a pattern.
   - what is the question asking?
 Are there definitions you can use?
 Can you express it in a different way? ex: as a search problem?
   - is the state changing? along what dimensions?
-- patterns
+- Patterns to look out for
   - k-most or whatever with k = heap
   - find/ guess/ first/ number of = binary search
   - remove/ some kind of adjency relationship/ ranges/ intervals = two pointer